-^{}Mr Konig, who examined the termites' nests in the East-Indies, conjectures, that these mushrooms are the food of the young insects.
-This supposition implies, that the old ones have a method of providing for and promoting the growth of the mushroom; "a circumstauce," Mr Smeathman remarks, "which, however strange to those unacquainted with the sagacity of those insects, I will venture to say, from many other extraordinary facts I have seen of them, is not very improbable."
+^{} Mr Konig, who examined the termites' nests in the East Indies, conjectures that these mushrooms are the food of the young insects.
+This supposition implies, that the old ones have a method of providing for and promoting the growth of the mushroom; "a circumstance," Mr Smeathman remarks, "which, however strange to those unacquainted with the sagacity of those insects, I will venture to say, from many other extraordinary facts I have seen of them, is not very improbable."

-all sides, both above and below, it is surrounded by what are called the royal apartments, which contain only labourers and soldiers, who can be intended for no other purpose than to continue in the nest either to guard or serve their common parents, on whose safety the happiness, and, in the estimation of the negroes, the existence, of the whole community depends.
-These apartments compose an intricate labyrinth, which extends a foot or more in diameter from the royal chamber on every side.
-Here the nurseries and magazines of provisions begin; and, being separated by small empty chambers and galleries, which surround them, and communicate with each other, are continued on all sides to the outward shell, and reach up within it two thirds or three fourths of its height, leaving an open area in the middle under the dome, which resembles the nave of an old cathedral.
-This area is surrounded by large Gothic arches, which are sometimes two or three feet high next the front of the area, but diminish rapidly as they recede, like the arches of aisles in perspectives, and are soon lost among the innumerable chambers and nurseries behind them.
-All these chambers and passages are arched, and contribute mutually to support one another.
-The interior building, or assemblage of nurseries, chambers, and passages, has a flattish roof, without any perforation.
-By this contrivance, if, by accident, water should penetrate the external dome, the apartments below are preserved from injury.
+ternal dome, the apartments below are preserved from injury.
 The area has also a flattish floor, which is situated above the royal chamber.
-It is likewise water-proof, and so constructed, that, if water gets admittance, it runs off by subterraneous passages, which are of an astonishing magnitude.
+It is likewise water-proof, and so constructed, that if water gets admittance, it runs off by subterraneous passages, which are of an astonishing magnitude.
 "I measured one of them," says Mr Smeathman, "which was perfectly cylindrical, and thirteen inches in diameter."
 These subterraneous passages are thickly lined with the same kind of clay of which the hill is composed, ascend the internal part of the external shell in a spiral form, and, winding round the whole building up to the top, intersect and communicate with each other at different heights.
 From every part of these large galleries a number of pipes, or smaller galleries, leading to different parts of the building, proceed.
-There are likewise a great many which lead downward, by sloping descents, three and four feet perpendicular under ground, among the gravel, from which the labouring termites select the finer parts, which, after being worked up in their mouths to the consistence of mortar, become that solid clay or stone of which their hills, and every apartment of their buildings, except the nurseries, are composed.
+There are likewise a great many which lead downward, by sloping descents, three and four feet perpendicular under ground, among the gravel, from which the laboring termites select the finer parts, which, after being worked up in their mouths to the consistence of mortar, become that solid clay or stone of which their hills, and every apartment of their buildings, except the nurseries, are composed.
 Other galleries ascend and lead out horizontally on every side, and are carried under ground, but near the surface, to great distances.
 Suppose the whole nests within a hundred yards of a house were completely destroyed, the inhabitants of those at a greater distance will carry on their subterraneous galleries, and invade the goods and merchandise contained in it by sap and mine, unless great attention and circumspection are employed by the proprietor.